qwerty-arun/Lets_learn/README.md

+# 14/8/24
+- CNC Plasma Cutter Machine: Assembly of parts.
+We kept losing parts frequently.
+So, it's important to keep things organized in a workshop.
+We were using wrong tools for a particular operation.
+Desings of 3D printed parts were off.
+- ASK experiment: The demodulated output's frequency doesn't match the input message signal's frequency.
+- Microcontroller: Interrupts, generating time delays etc.

 # 8/8/24
 - Deep Work Book for 1hr.
 - Tried visualizing bubble sort on CPUlator, but didn't work, the two consecutive values weren't getting exchanged.